dreemproject/dreemgl/docs/developerguide.md

 not use** `appendChild` and instead use the `render` functions.

-The reason you may need to use an `appendChild` function, is that if you call a constructor (of a view) like this:
+The reason you may need to use an `appendChild` function, is that if you call a constructor of a view like this:

 `view({props})`

 it returns a view, but that view has not yet been initialized. `init` has not been called on it yet, nor does it have `render` called on it yet.
-There is also other behind-the-scenes stuff happening such as style application, which restricts the creation of views to be inside specific scopes.
+There are also other behind-the-scenes operations happening such as style application, which restricts the creation of views to be inside specific scopes.